cran/peacesciencer/README.md

 It also has the following data sets:

+-   `archigos`: an abbreviated version of the Archigos data, used internally
+-   `atop_alliance:` directed dyad-year alliance data from ATOP
 -   `capitals`: a list of capitals and capital transitions for Correlates of War state system members
 -   `ccode_democracy`: Correlates of War state-year data with three